 Answered By: Library Reference

-The library may have a subscription to a journal but unless you access it through the library instead of through a search engine (e.g. Google), you won't be connected to our subscription.
-There are a few things you can do to try to access the article through GSU.
+The library may have a subscription to the journal you need, but unless you access it through the library, you'll hit a paywall.
+There are a few things you can try to access the article through the library.

 Showing the search within drop down menu that leads to the journals search

-In the search box, type in the name the journal that the article you are looking for was published in.
-If online access is available, you will see a link just under the title of the journal.
-Below is an example of such an entry.
+In the search box, type in the name the journal (NOT THE NAME OF THE ARTICLE!) that published the article.
+If online access is available, you will see an "Online access" link just under the title of the journal.
+Here's an example:

 An example of a journal result after doing a search in the journals search box.